cardoeng/gigawork/README.md

 - `valid_yaml`: a boolean indicating if the file is a valid YAML file.
 - `probably_workflow`: a boolean representing if the file contains the YAML key `on` and `jobs`.
 (Note that a file can be an invalid YAML file while having this value set to true).
 - `valid_workflow`: a boolean indicating if the file respect the syntax of GitHub Actions workflow.
 A freely available JSON Schema was used in this goal.
 This schema is neither made nor maintained by the authors of this repository.
 It was originally found on [https://json.schemastore.org/github-workflow.json](https://json.schemastore.org/github-workflow.json)

-`-ao` will create a similar file containing every auxiliary files (i.e., files in a subdirectory or not having at least `probably_workflow` set to true).

 ### Examples